ai-misinformation-hackathon-2023/main/README.md

 # FactBot

-FactBot is a Discord bot that detects messages that contain misinformation and deletes them.
+FactBot is a Discord bot that detects messages that contain misinformation, deletes them, and provides a detailed explanation.
 Misinformation is a serious problem on social media, especially in private communities such as small to medium-sized discord servers and private Facebook groups.
 The challenge that we plan to address is to extend fact checking to smaller and more private communities so that misinformation could have less of a chance to spread in “underground” areas.

 ## Table of Contents